Gentle Giant

 Review Summary: A dramatic transition in their career.
 Probably the pinnacle of it.

-“In A Glass House” is the fifth studio album of Gentle Giant and that was released in 1973.
+“In A Glass House” is the fifth studio album of Gentle Giant that was released in 1973.
 The line up on the album is Gary Green, Kerry Minnear, Derek Shulman, Ray Shulman and John Weathers.

 “In A Glass House” represents a very important landmark in Gentle Giant’s musical career because it marks the definite departure of one of the three Shulman brothers and former member Phil Shulman.
 It seems he left Gentle Giant because he was burnt out and discouraged after some problems with the public, especially after the difficult live concerts done by the band when they supported a live tour of Black Sabbath, and so, he had realised that the lifestyle of a touring musician was damaging his family life.
 Instead of finding a replacement, the remaining band’s members decided to continue just as they were.
 So, “In A Glass House” became the first Gentle Giant’s album released by the group after the departure of Phil Shulman.
-John Weathers sustained that they became a stronger band after Phil left Gentle Giant.
+John Weathers maintained that they became a stronger band after Phil left Gentle Giant.

 In contrast with their previous album, the songs here are longer, the arrangements harder and clearer, and lyrically and musically it’s darker.
 As a concept album on the theme of freedom, the cohesion is rather loose, as is usual with Gentle Giant’s conceptual works.
-The vocal lines, as one reads in the accompanying book, were always primarily an additional instrument for the band in the overall ensemble of the respective song, wich became as one of the mainly trademarks of the band.
+The vocal lines, as one reads in the accompanying book, were always primarily an additional instrument for the band in the overall ensemble of the respective song, which became one of the main trademarks of the band.
 “In A Glass House” became with “Octopus” one of most popular albums of Gentle Giant.
 “In A Glass House”, as I mentioned above, is another conceptual album.
 Its concept is original and strange, allegedly based around the idea that people who live in glass houses shouldn’t throw stones.
 The album begins and ends with the sound of breaking some glasses.
-“In A Glass House” was the band’s most directly and psychological effort ever.
+“In A Glass House” was the band’s most direct and psychological effort ever.
 “In A Glass House” is also probably their most ambitious work, with four lengthy songs as “The Runaway”, “Way Of Life”, “Experience” and “In A Glass House”.
 The most important is that with “In A Glass House” the band delivered another true masterful work.

 Conclusion: “In A Glass House” is a very important album after their two great masterpieces “Acquiring The Taste” and “Octopus”.
-“In A Glass House” was also a very important album of them because it was their first album without the participation of one of the Shulman brothers.
+“In A Glass House” was also a very important album for them because it was their first album without the participation of one of the Shulman brothers.
 Phil was one of the main composers of the band.
-It’s interesting to note that the quality of the music performed by them hadn’t lost nothing and probably even improved a bit.
-Probably, I agree with them when they said that Gentle Giant continued with Kerry Minnear and Ray Shulman writing great stuff and that probably they became a stronger band after the departure of Phil Shulman.
+It’s interesting to note that the quality of the music performed by them hadn’t lost anything and probably even improved a bit.
+Probably, I agree with them when they said that Gentle Giant continued with Kerry Minnear and Ray Shulman writing great stuff and that they probably became a stronger band after the departure of Phil Shulman.
 So, “In A Glass House” is without any doubt one of the greatest prog rock albums from the 70’s.
 It’s with “Acquiring The Taste”, “Octopus”, “The Power And The Glory” and “Free Hand” one of their best works.
 All of them are some of the best prog rock albums ever made.

 Music was my first love.